 One of the most remarkable phenomena in recent years has been the growth in traffic to our Audio News from Archaeologica.
 After that weekly news program began distribution via podcast in mid-2005, its traffic expanded 30-fold within one year and now is receiving more than 5000 page views per day.
 We are working to duplicate that success with other programs.

-Among these new programs is our Video News from TAC, launched in October 2010.
-The Video News is a half-hour studio-produced newsmagazine show designed for distribution on TAC as well as on cable TV.
-It currently is airing regularly on 25 cable TV stations across the US with a total potential audience of around 10 million viewers
+Among these new programs is our Strata: Portraits of Humanity, launched in October 2014.
+Strata is a half-hour studio-produced newsmagazine show designed for distribution on TAC as well as on cable TV.
+It is currently airing regularly on 26 cable TV stations across the US and on Comcast On-Demand in Oregon, Washington, Idaho and California with a total potential audience of around 15 million viewers.

 In 2008, we conducted an online survey of our audience.
 We learned some important things about them that may have a bearing on the promotional value of The Archaeology Channel to you.
 Take a look: